5 Things To Look For In Betsy DeVos' Confirmation Hearing

 DeVos is likely to get questions on one of the only higher ed proposals the Trump campaign outlined during the race: an income-driven repayment plan for federal student loans that caps a borrower's payment at no more than 12.5 percent of his or her monthly income.
 Remaining debt after 15 years of payments would be forgiven under Trump's plan.

-Senator Alexander says that in higher ed, too, he's hoping DeVos will reduce bureaucracy and help "clear out the jungle of red tape that makes more difficult for students to obtain financial aid."
+Sen. Alexander says that in higher ed, too, he's hoping DeVos will reduce bureaucracy and help "clear out the jungle of red tape that makes more difficult for students to obtain financial aid."
+Copyright 2017 NPR.
+To see more, visit http://www.npr.org/.